Five grandchildren born within five weeks

 “Actually it hasn’t sunk in yet,” added Beth, a court reporter at the Lawrence County Courthouse.
 “I think when I see them all together, it will be kind of real.”

-High school sweethearts who graduated from Laurel in 1980, the Andersons, both 61, will celebrate their 40th wedding anniversary Sunday.
+High school sweethearts who graduated from Laurel in 1980, the Andersons, both 61, celebrated their 40th wedding anniversary on Mother’s Day.
 The couple had three children, including twins.

 Their daughter Kierston Blenheim, 32, gave birth to triplet girls on April 1.
 Myles, Piper and Eloise “Elle” arrived more than two months early.
 Kierston and her husband, Alex, live in the Philadelphia suburb of Havertown.